-

 What does "low smoke" mean in LSZH?

-What information do I need for a quick recommendation?
+What information is needed for a quick recommendation?